yuwtennis/sample-pulumi-iac/README.md

 For this purpose, I have setup dependabot.
 I have used _yarn_ instead of _npm_ since the [supported version is up to v9](https://docs.github.com/en/code-security/dependabot/ecosystems-supported-by-dependabot/supported-ecosystems-and-repositories).

+### Testing

+Tests are not supported yet at this moment.

 ## Pre requisite

 - AWS account